-Founded in 1777 and anchored by Nashville, North Carolina, Nash County is home to the city of Rocky Mount, as well as the towns of Bailey, Castalia, Dortches, Middlesex, Momeyer, Red Oak, Spring Hope, and portions of Sharpsburg and Whitakers.
-In 2018 the county’s population was 95,840 and growing.
+Founded in 1777, Nash County is anchored by Nashville and is home to the towns of Bailey, Castalia, Dortches, Middlesex, Momeyer, Red Oak, Spring Hope, and portions of Rocky Mount, Sharpsburg, and Whitakers.
+In 2021, the county’s population was 94,910 and growing.

-Aside from transportation on the major roads, the 7,100-foot runway of the Rocky Mount-Wilson Regional Airport is just seven miles away from Rocky Mount and can accommodate travel for nearly any type of aircraft.
+Located on NC Highway 97, Rocky Mount-Wilson Regional Airport features a 7,100-foot runway that can accommodate most aircraft.
 For businesses that ship products on a larger scale or regularly require travel, the space at the airfield is more than sufficient for inventory and transportation needs.

 Nash County is already home to a number of major Class A industries, including:

 Other companies in the food processing, advanced manufacturing, distribution, and logistics sectors also call Nash County home.
 Thanks to the unique geography, lower cost of operating, and charming lifestyle, Nash County is a prime candidate for working, playing, and living.

 Located in the heart of Nash County, Nashville is the county seat and is home to just over 5,000 people.
 Nashville’s central location and proximity to major roads allow companies to easily distribute products along the east coast and across the country.
 The town’s industrial parks include the Nashville Business Center, West Nashville Commerce Park, and Pleasant Grove Industrial Park, all of which offer quick access to the Research Triangle Region.